weeyin83/Presentations/2022/githubactionsoctopusdeploy/resources.md

 You can find the OctoPetShop source code [here](https://www.github.com/octopussamples/octopetshop).

-The GitHub Actions workflow that you saw Damian build can be found [here](https://raw.githubusercontent.com/DamovisaInc/SarahOctoPet/main/.github/workflows/main.yml) or a copy is [below](#github-action-workflow.
+The GitHub Actions workflow that you saw Damian build can be found [here](https://raw.githubusercontent.com/DamovisaInc/SarahOctoPet/main/.github/workflows/main.yml) or a copy is [below](#github-action-workflow).

+If you want to see the deployment process within Octopus Deploy, you can do so [here](https://webinar.ocotpus.app/app#/Spaces-282).
+You will have read access to this environment to browse around.

 ## GitHub Actions
 - [GitHub Action Pricing Information](https://github.com/features/actions#pricing-details)